MikeTaylor/palaeo-vo/vo-manuscript.md

 ---

-XXX Definition 3 is anatomically informative, reflecting the developmental sequence.
-The vertebrae form around the spinal cord.
-Matt to write this bit.
-XXX Seek permission to use Liem et al. (2001): fig 8.3, or redraw it.
+By contrast, definition 3 ("neural canal is horizontal") is anatomically informative, corresponding to the reality of the how consecutive vertebrae articulate in life.
+It also reflects the developmental sequence: in vertebrate embryos the vertebrae form around the spinal cord.
+XXX Matt, write this bit properly.
+Seek permission to use Liem et al. (2001:fig 8.3), or find something similiar that is unencumbered by copyright, or redraw it.

-XXX This orientation is used for _Opisthocoelicaudia skarzynskyii_ caudals 6–8 in Borsuk-Bialynicka (1977: plate 5: figure 2a), but this is because the vertebrae were preserved in articulation in this orientation, suggesting this reflects relative orientation in life.
+This orientation is used in the illustration of caudals 6–8 of the _Opisthocoelicaudia skarzynskyii_ holotype ZPAL MgD-I/48 in Borsuk-Bialynicka (1977: plate 5: figure 2a), but this was not necessarily a choice consciously made by the author.
+These three vertebrae were preserved in articulation in this orientation, suggesting this was the relative orientation in life.

 XXX Definition 4 can't be done at all for _Xenoposeidon_, which is where we came in.